mnaganov/mnaganov.github.io/2023/04/headphone-stereo-setup-improved-part-i.md

-It was a long time ago since [I started experimenting](/2021/11/headphone-stereo-setup.html) with a DSP setup for headphone playback which achieves more realistic reproduction of regular stereo records originally intended for speakers.
+It was a long time ago since [I started experimenting](/2021/11/headphone-stereo-setup.html) with a DSP setup for headphone playback, which achieves more realistic reproduction of regular stereo records originally intended for speakers.
 This is similar to what "stereo spatialization" does.
 Since then, I have been experimenting with various settings for my DIY spatializer with an aim to make it more immersive and natural, and have learned new things along the way.

-In this post I would like to present an updated version of the processing chain along with the discussion of the underlying approach.
+In this post, I would like to present an updated version of the processing chain along with the discussion of the underlying approach.
 Since there is a lot of material to cover, I decided to split the post into two parts.
-In the first part I talk about relevant research and outline the processing pipeline.
-In the second part I will tell you about the process of individual tuning of the setup.
+In the first part, I talk about relevant research and outline the processing pipeline.
+In the second part, I will tell you about the process of individual tuning of the setup.

 ## New Considerations

-My initial understanding was that I need to model a setup of stereo speakers in a room.
+My initial understanding was that I needed to model a setup of stereo speakers in a room.
 However, after reading more works by S. Linkwitz about stereo recording and reproduction: ["Stereo Recording & Rendering—101"](https://linkwitzlab.com/Recording/AS_creation.htm), and